 If racers can navigate the last obstacle, they’re nearly finished.
 At the end of the race, paddlers roll out of boats and wash their urine off in the river.
 After parking their canoe onshore and gathering their bearings—if they can—teams enjoy a hearty meal, and a cheap motel room in Oscoda.
 Racers and feed teams tell war stories, swim in Lake Huron, and sleep if off.
 Beer will never taste better in your life.
 The few fans who make it to the finish line eventually go home, and as quickly as the racers vanished into the northern Michigan woods to start their night, the race is over.
 For the fans, next year’s race is a long way off.
 But for the paddlers, training has already begun.

-The 65th annual AuSable River Canoe Marathon starts July 28 in Grayling and finishes July 29 in Oscoda.
+The 64th annual Weyerhaeuser AuSable River Canoe Marathon starts July 30 in Grayling and finishes July 31 in Oscoda.
 Total prize money this year promises again to be over $50,000.
 For more details visit www.ausablecanoemarathon.org, and read “A Machine with Two Pistons” by Jim Harrison in the SI Vault.
-The Twitter hashtag in years past has been #ARICM.
+As reception and battery life allow, I’ll post updates during the race on Twitter at @TimChilcote, and last year’s hashtag was #ARICM.
 On you mark, get set, paddle —

 Racer’s Perspective of the Start